Children learn focus and self-control through daily interactions

 Our daily lives are filled with multi-tasking, impossible schedules, too many commitments and a multitude of distractions.
 Adults aren’t the only ones who are being torn in many directions.
 Children often spend their days in several locations ranging between home, day care, school, relative care, running errands and riding in the car.
 The essential skill of focus includes paying attention, remembering rules, being flexible and showing self-control.

 It can be difficult to pay attention to one thing when there are so many others competing for our attention.
 The ability to pay attention and focus in the middle of many distractions is a skill that can be taught to young children.
-Here are some tips that can assist you as you encourage and model these skills for young children.
+Here are some tips from Michigan State University Extension that can assist you as you encourage and model these skills for young children.

 - Limit distractions